 SAMBO / CAMBO

 This class is for those adults who want to train; no belt ranks no egos.
-The training is challenging and fun, with the understanding that nothing of value comes without hard work.
+The training is challenging and fun, understanding that nothing of value comes without hard work.
 Our goal is to produce people with solid self-defense skills and maintain a training philosophy of “mutual welfare and respect”.
 In the adult class we practice though several rule sets that mostly include, but are not limited to:

 Freestyle SAMBO / CAMBO

 Uniquely American set of competitive Sambo rules created by the American Sambo Association (ASA) in 2004.
 These rules differ from traditional Sport Sambo in that they allow choke holds and other submissions from Combat Sambo that are not permitted in Sport Sambo as well as certain neck cranks and twisting leg locks.
 Freestyle Sambo, like all Sambo, focuses on throwing skills and fast ground work.
 No strikes are permitted in Freestyle Sambo.
 The ASA created this rule set to encourage non-Sambo practitioners from judo and jujutsu to participate in Sambo events

 A martial art whose central theme is the skill of controlling a resisting opponent in ways that force him to submit.
 Many of the technique of submission grappling are centered round the skill of taking an opponent down to the ground and wrestling for dominant control positions from where the opponent can be rendered harmless and/or submitted using any number of chokes or joint locking techniques.
 BJJ style rule set.

 Judo is a dynamic combat sport that demands both physical prowess and great mental discipline.
 From a standing position, it involves techniques that allow you to lift and throw your opponents onto their backs.
 While mostly focused on throwing, on the ground, it includes techniques that allow you to pin your opponent’s down to the ground, control them, and apply various chokeholds or joint locks until submission.